Statistics

 Source: State Agency for Refugees.
 Calculations made by the author based on official data on asylum decisions.

-Note: These rates are calculated based on substantive decisions only (including inadmissibility), excluding rejections due to absconding.
+Note: These rates are calculated based on substantive decisions only (including inadmissibility), excluding terminations of procedure due to absconding.

 Adults Children